Megalopolis

 © Trey Ratcliff

 One of the big things which attracts me to East Asia is the urban architecture of its mega-city agglomerations.
 High-rise, densely packed, chaotic, futuristic, sprawling, and littered with incomprehensible (to the non-native eye) neon typographic advertising they certainly evoke an other-worldly feel.
-This has been widely reflected in popular culture through films like like Blade Runner, Ghost in the Shell and The Matrix (to name but a few) where the influences of these megalopoleis are plainly evident.
+This has been widely reflected in popular culture through films like Blade Runner, Ghost in the Shell and The Matrix (to name but a few) where the influences of these megalopoleis are plainly evident.
 Indeed, some areas of Seoul, Tokyo and Beijing are very sci-fi!

-Some people theorise that eventually cities will expand so far that they will fuse together and form an ecumenopolis at either a continental or worldwide level!
+Some people theorise that eventually, cities will expand so far that they will fuse together and form an ecumenopolis at either a continental or worldwide level!
 The idea of never being able to escape the city sounds like a nightmare to me but in some ways, especially for the less well off in some countries, it’s already a reality.

-In the end the question must be asked Do Androids Dream of Electric Sheep?
+In the end, the question must be asked Do Androids Dream of Electric Sheep?

-1. Maria permalink*
+Maria

 Awwww!
 No!
 Have you read Do Androids Dream of Electric Sheep?
-My Dad looked everywhere for it after seeing and being so very impressed by Blade Runner, but it's nowhere near as good :( It's such a shame, because I thought the book was going to be mind-blowing.
+My Dad looked everywhere for it after seeing and being so very impressed by Blade Runner, but it's nowhere near as good 🙁 It's such a shame, because I thought the book was going to be mind-blowing.

-Sort of missed the point of your post, didn't I? :)
+Sort of missed the point of your post, didn't I? 🙂

-Leave a Reply
+Reply